 Formation Begins with Allegiance

 Spiritual formation does not begin with practices, techniques, or behaviors.
-It begins with allegiance.

 Every human being is being formed.